Understanding cached previews and metadata

 A user signs out of the server or uninstalls the Tableau Mobile app.

-You remove a user account from Tableau Server or Tableau Online, and the user tries to sign in with Tableau Mobile.
+You remove a user account from Tableau Server or Tableau Cloud, and the user tries to sign in with Tableau Mobile.

 For maximum control, we recommend managing devices with an MDM or MAM system, which let you delete the Tableau Mobile app along with all of its offline content.